 I have also utilized the 1833 Webster, 1889 Darby and 1899 Douay-Rheims interpretations of the Old and New Covenants, and eventually I also explored both the (HOT) Hebrew Old Covenant (Tenach), and the 1894 Scrivener Textus Receptus for the New Covenant.

-Second, I think it is important for you to know how sincerely I listen and attempt to grasp words and names.
+Furthermore, I think it is important that you know how sincerely I listen to, and attempt to grasp words and names.
 For instance, from early in life I have listened as people pronounced their names, because I did not want to mispronounce that name when I repeated it.
-I may not be able to put names and faces together very well, but once I hear a person pronounce their name, I strive to repeat that name using their exact inflections and pronunciation.
-I think that is respectful, don’t you?
+I may not be able to put names and faces together very well, but once I hear a person pronounce their name, I strive to repeat that exact pronunciation.

-Third, very early in my Bible studies, I noticed that the King James Version (KJV) of the Bible, for instance, did not use the same “words” as the New American Standard Bible (NASB), or the New International Version (NIV) of the Bible.
-I quickly settled on the NASB translation, and have used that version for many years.
+Very early in my Bible studies, I recognized that the King James Version (KJV) of the Bible did not use the same “words” as the New American Standard Bible (NASB).
+NONE of the Bible Translations really matched!

-I remain faithfully and humbly your servant in YEHOSHUA our Messiah,
+I remain faithfully and humbly your servant in Yehoshua our Messiah,